 - CRNA Fact Sheet

-- Nurses Keep Healthy Lead as Most Honest, Ethical Profession—For the 16th consecutive year, nurses have been ranked first by Americans based on honesty and ethical standards, demonstrating that CRNAs offer greater transparency, understanding, and engagement in patient care.
+- Nurses Again Outpace Other Professions for Honesty, Ethics—For the 17th consecutive year, nurses have been ranked first by Americans based on honesty and ethical standards, demonstrating that CRNAs offer greater transparency, understanding, and engagement in patient care.

 - With nearly three years of critical care experience before entering a nurse anesthesia program, CRNAs are well prepared to respond appropriately in emergencies.
 They are the only anesthesia professionals with this level of critical care experience prior to beginning formal anesthesia education.